ana571/data-viz/README.md

 ## Milestone 3 (31st May, 5pm)
 The visualization code is accessible on a second github, linked above.
 It is hosted on github pages and coded using d3.js.
 Here is the link : https://latcheam.github.io/.
 You can scroll on the page to see the different visualizations and charts.
+To make sure we coded according to best practices, we checked our code with Biome.